dwbzero/csv-tools/README.md

 ### The Tools

-You can expect this document to be somewhat out-of-date, but here is a brief description of some of the tools so that you can get an idea of the flavor of this library.
+Here is a brief description of some of the tools so that you can get an idea of the flavor of this library.

-* `csv-translate` : This is the "prototype" script.
-It hardly does anything.
+* `translate` : This is the "prototype" script.
+It doesn't do much.
     It's function is to translate the formatting of delimited text files, which includes the delimiter, the newline encodings, and the character set encodings.
-    This tool is used as a baseline for the other tools, so most of the other tools are derived from the code from this one.
+    It can also be used as a CSV "head" command to get initial rows.
-* `csv-append` : Combines CSV files by matching row data to column names.
+* `append` : Combines CSV files by matching row data to column names.
-* `csv-col2row` : Transpose a subset of named columns into rows.
+* `col2row` : Transpose a subset of named columns into rows.
-* `csv-columns` : Transposes a CSV stream.
+* `columns` : Transposes a CSV stream.
     In the default case, it prints the first row of an input CSV stream, one line of output per column from the input.
     This has the effect of printing the column header names on separate lines in the default case.
     In more extended cases, it prints the data across rather than down, which can be useful for reading CSV data in a terminal.
-* `csv-count` : Count rows, columns, cells in a CSV stream.
+* `count` : Count rows, columns, cells in a CSV stream.
-* `csv-distinct` : Finds distict values in a column of a CSV stream.
+* `distinct` : Finds distict values in a column of a CSV stream.
-* `csv-filter` : Very simplistic row filter for a CSV stream
+* `filter` : Very simplistic row filter for a CSV stream
-* `csv-headmerge` : Merge multiple header rows into one row.
+* `headmerge` : Merge multiple header rows into one row.
-* `csv-join` : Joins records from an input CSV stream to records in a base CSV file.
+* `join` : Joins records from an input CSV stream to records in a base CSV file.
-* `csv-json` : Does a simplistic conversion of JSON to CSV.
+* `json` : Does a simplistic conversion of JSON to CSV.
-* `csv-prepend` : Insert a header row to a CSV stream.
+* `prepend` : Insert a header row to a CSV stream.
-* `csv-print` : Converts CSV to fixed-with text which is helpful for reading CSV data in a terminal.
+* `print` : Converts CSV to fixed-with text which is helpful for reading CSV data in a terminal.
-* `csv-rejoin` : Expand a CSV list embedded in a CSV column as a nested outer join.
+* `rejoin` : Expand a CSV list embedded in a CSV column as a nested outer join.
-* `csv-row2col` : Transposes "named rows" into columns
+* `row2col` : Transposes "named rows" into columns
-* `csv-rowcalc` : Runs a python script for each row in a CSV stream.
+* `rowcalc` : Runs a python script for each row in a CSV stream.
     Can be used as a "field calculator".
-* `csv-rownum` : Prepends a row number column to a CSV stream.
+* `rownum` : Prepends a row number column to a CSV stream.
-* `csv-select` : Selects a subset of columns from a CSV stream.
+* `select` : Selects a subset of columns from a CSV stream.
-* `csv-sort` : Sort rows in a CSV stream.
+* `sort` : Sort rows in a CSV stream.
-* `csv-tail` : Filters the tail rows from a CSV stream.
+* `tail` : Filters the tail rows from a CSV stream.

 ### Walkthrough Example: Lyme Disease Cases from US CDC

 Suppose you have downloaded the `ld-case-counts-by-county-00-15.csv` data file from the US CDC website.
 (It turns-out that this file is not very large, and you could view it using a Spreadsheet program, but this example applies to very large files that are often impractical to open.)
 It is reported that this file contains numbers of confirmed cases of Lyme disease occurring in various counties in the USA in 2015.
 The first step is to see if there is a "header" row containing column names;
 this will reveal a lot about the data.
-We use the `csv-columns` program for this:
+We use the `columns` subprogram for this:

-    > csv-columns ld-case-counts-by-county-00-15.csv
+    > csvf columns ld-case-counts-by-county-00-15.csv

     STNAME
     CTYNAME